secorolab/FloorPlan-DSL/docs/Tutorial.md

                     rotation: -35.0 deg
         ...
 ```
-The `reception` space will have a wall thickness of 0.4 meters and a wall height of 3 meters.
+The `reception` space will have a wall thickness of 0.4 metres and a wall height of 3 metres.
 These values don't have to be specified for every space, as default values will be set later for all spaces.
 Nested in the feature concept, columns and dividers can be specified.
-The reference frame for these is always part of the space (either the main frame or a wall frame of the `reception` space)
+The reference frame for these is always part of the space (either the space frame or a wall frame of the `reception` space)

 ```
     Space hallway: